sidneyarepp/starter-restaurant-reservation/README.md

 Server Side Logic Checks:

 - The table exists based on the table id sent to the server
-- The table status is checked to make sure it is "free"
+- The table status is "free"
-- The table capacity is checked to verify it can handle the reservation size
+- The table capacity can handle the reservation size
 - The reservation exists based on the reservation id sent to the server
 - The reservation status is not "seated", "cancelled", or "finished"

-Clicking "Submit" will edit the reservation to change the status to "seated", as well as change the table status to "occupied".
-Once a reservation status is listed as "seated" the "cancel", "edit", and "seat" buttons all go away.
+Clicking "Submit" will edit the reservation to change the status to "seated", as well as change the table status to "occupied" causing the "Finish" button to display for the table.
+Once a reservation status is listed as "seated" the "cancel", "edit", and "seat" buttons all go away for that reservation.
 Reservations with a status of "seated" cannot be cancelled, edited, or seated.

 **_If the user clicks the cancel button they will be taken back to the dashboard and the reservation will not be seated._**